The Living Museum forms the basis of our Addi Road’s commitment to documenting the vibrant history of our 3.6 hectare heritage site.

 Along the trail you’ll see buildings and landscape formed in the early years of the twentieth century and cross an ancient waterway that lies beneath the grass and bitumen.

-The Heritage Trail is open whenever the gates of the Centre are open and best taken during daylight hours and fine weather.
-Parts of the Trail are inaccessible during the running of the Marrickville Organic Markets on Sundays.
+The Heritage Trail is open whenever our main entry gates are open and best taken during daylight hours and fine weather.
+Parts of the Trail are inaccessible during the Marrickville Markets on Sundays.